HC Wainwright Trims LightPath Technologies (NASDAQ:LPTH) Target Price to $2.00

-LightPath Technologies (NASDAQ:LPTH – Get Rating) had its price target reduced by HC Wainwright from $3.50 to $2.00 in a research report report published on Wednesday, The Fly reports.
+LightPath Technologies (NASDAQ:LPTH – Get Rating) had its target price reduced by HC Wainwright from $3.50 to $2.00 in a research report released on Wednesday morning, The Fly reports.
 They currently have a buy rating on the technology company’s stock.

-Separately, StockNews.com started coverage on LightPath Technologies in a research report on Monday.
-They set a hold rating for the company.
+Separately, StockNews.com assumed coverage on shares of LightPath Technologies in a research report on Monday, October 17th.
+They issued a hold rating on the stock.

 Institutional Investors Weigh In On LightPath Technologies

-Institutional investors have recently added to or reduced their stakes in the business.
-Jane Street Group LLC purchased a new stake in LightPath Technologies during the first quarter worth approximately $30,000.
-Virtu Financial LLC purchased a new stake in LightPath Technologies during the first quarter worth approximately $36,000.
-State Street Corp lifted its stake in LightPath Technologies by 18.5% during the first quarter.
-State Street Corp now owns 50,834 shares of the technology company’s stock worth $100,000 after purchasing an additional 7,925 shares during the last quarter.
-Citadel Advisors LLC lifted its stake in LightPath Technologies by 73.5% during the second quarter.
-Citadel Advisors LLC now owns 90,446 shares of the technology company’s stock worth $112,000 after purchasing an additional 38,316 shares during the last quarter.
-Finally, Game Plan Financial Advisors LLC lifted its stake in LightPath Technologies by 28.7% during the first quarter.
-Game Plan Financial Advisors LLC now owns 112,000 shares of the technology company’s stock worth $221,000 after purchasing an additional 25,000 shares during the last quarter.
-Hedge funds and other institutional investors own 28.91% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+AIGH Capital Management LLC increased its position in shares of LightPath Technologies by 48.8% during the first quarter.
+AIGH Capital Management LLC now owns 2,039,832 shares of the technology company’s stock valued at $4,019,000 after buying an additional 669,252 shares during the period.
+Worth Venture Partners LLC grew its holdings in shares of LightPath Technologies by 62.0% during the 1st quarter.
+Worth Venture Partners LLC now owns 509,425 shares of the technology company’s stock worth $1,004,000 after acquiring an additional 195,018 shares during the period.
+Citadel Advisors LLC raised its position in shares of LightPath Technologies by 73.5% in the 2nd quarter.
+Citadel Advisors LLC now owns 90,446 shares of the technology company’s stock worth $112,000 after acquiring an additional 38,316 shares in the last quarter.
+Renaissance Technologies LLC lifted its stake in shares of LightPath Technologies by 4.1% in the 2nd quarter.
+Renaissance Technologies LLC now owns 812,400 shares of the technology company’s stock valued at $999,000 after purchasing an additional 31,930 shares during the period.
+Finally, Game Plan Financial Advisors LLC boosted its position in shares of LightPath Technologies by 28.7% during the first quarter.
+Game Plan Financial Advisors LLC now owns 112,000 shares of the technology company’s stock valued at $221,000 after purchasing an additional 25,000 shares in the last quarter.
+28.91% of the stock is currently owned by institutional investors.

 LightPath Technologies Company Profile